 Communication Is Key!

 As with many aspects of being a landlord, providing this information at the beginning of the tenancy is a great idea.
 It’s probably easiest and most efficient to include this information somewhere in the lease agreement.
 That way your tenant can go to one document to not only find the contact information for the property manager should they need it, but to confirm the ownership of the property using resources available online and at the county clerk’s office.
 Be ready for some savvy tenants to inquire about property ownership prior to signing a lease, though.
-It is not uncommon for a tenant to want to confirm ownership of a property prior to signing on the dotted line to avoid rental scammers.
+It is not uncommon for a tenant to want to confirm ownership of a property prior to signing on the dotted line to avoid rental scam artists.
 Smart tenants?
 We think so.